 The changing of a season is a great time to take stock and think about the lay of the land.
 Using a SWOT (Strengths, Weakness, Opportunities, Threats) analysis is both easy to use and hugely effective.
 This brilliant and simple tool can be used in a myriad of different situations.
 Last week, (and I kid you not) I used it in both a strategic planning meeting with one of my Directors, and then again at home – working out what to do for an online meet up with friends.
 It will help you analyse a situation, a project or even yourself.
 If you’re looking for a strategic way to help you make a decision, this is a great starting point.

 Some specific examples (with instructions) for different uses are:

 Spring is all about growth and development, therefore it may be time to focus on your personal development.
-Understanding and honing your Emotional Intelligence is vital to success at work, from decision making to building positive relationships.
+Understanding and honing your Emotional Intelligence is vital to success at work, from decision making to building positive relationships, to regaining motivation during times of pressure and change.
 Thanks to a lot of proven research and a number of years since the concept was introduced, Emotional Intelligence (EI) doesn’t tend to get the eye roll response at work that it used to.
 But it also doesn’t seem to get the attention it deserves.
 With many organisations looking at how to implement the latest psychological thinking into their work, from neuroscience to behavioural economics, it’s also worth remembering to develop EI as a way to unleash potential and develop further.
 Do you really need it?
 Well unless you’re working completely by yourself and never have to interact with any other humans (even by email) ever… then learning the basics of EI is a fundamental part of a successful life.

 There are five key elements in emotional intelligence: Self-awareness, Self-regulation, Motivation, Social Skill and Empathy.
 If you can learn how to recognise and respond to all five of these, you will be more confident, more resilient and perform even better at work.